ceasar28/certify/README.md

-# Certify, a dapp that tokenize certificate
+# Certify, a dapp that tokenize certificate into NFTS